Click here to download as a PDF

 8.5a When is a patient to be considered “with insurance?”

 All payments should be included in the Cost Report that covers the date the payment was received.
 If a lump sum recovery covers both accounts that were claimed as uninsured and accounts that were not claimed as uninsured, a prorated portion of the recovery that corresponds to the charges claimed as uninsured should be reported.

 8.5b Would a self-pay deductible or coinsurance amount be logged as with or without insurance?

 A patient is considered to be “with insurance” only when the service is within a covered benefit package in a group health plan or other health insurance coverage, and is not covered by another legally liable third party.”

 8.5c Are self-pay charges for a managed–care patient who has had services out of network considered to be with or without insurance?

-While a deductible or co-insurance amount is the patient’s responsibility (s)he is nonetheless insured for so the entry would be logged as “with insurance.”
+While a deductible or co-insurance amount is the patient’s responsibility, (s)he is nonetheless insured for so the entry and amount would be logged as “with insurance.”

 8.5d Is a patient covered by workers’ compensation considered to be “with insurance?”

-Assuming the patient is not eligible for Medicaid and enrolled in Medicaid managed care (see FAQs 2.9 & 2.10) any covered self-pay charges for a managed care patient who went out of network would be considered “with insurance.”
+Assuming the patient is not eligible for Medicaid (see FAQs 2.9 & 2.10) any covered self-pay charges for a managed care patient who went out of network would be considered “with insurance.”

 8.6 In some cases payers reimburse hospitals on a “global” fee basis, that is, the payment represents both the technical and professional components of a bill.
 If a patient is applying for free care for an unpaid portion of a bill that was paid globally, how does a hospital determine how much to deduct from the payment to represent the professional portion?